LaunchYourVibe

 J F M A M J

-LaunchYourVibe D-09
+LAUNCHYOURVIBE D-09

 Mobile screens are too narrow for complex chart layouts.
 Reduce the number of data points, consolidate time periods (months → quarters), increase label size, and favor horizontal bar charts over vertical ones where space is constrained.
 Link to a fuller view if detail matters.